 HIV, a single-stranded, positive-sense, enveloped RNA virus in the genus Lentivirus.

 HIV can be transmitted through sexual contact, needle- or syringe-sharing, medical use of blood or blood components, organ or tissue transplantation, and artificial insemination.
 It can also be transmitted from mother to child during pregnancy, at birth, and postpartum through breastfeeding.
-HIV may be transmitted occupationally to health care workers who are exposed to blood and other potentially infectious bodily fluids via percutaneous injury or splash exposures to mucous membranes or nonintact skin (see Chapter 2, Occupational Exposure to HIV).
+HIV may be transmitted occupationally to health care workers who are exposed to blood and other potentially infectious bodily fluids via percutaneous injury or splash exposures to mucous membranes or non-intact skin (see Chapter 8, Health Care Workers).
 HIV is not transmitted through casual person-to-person contact; air, food, or water; contact with inanimate objects; or by mosquitoes or other arthropod vectors.
 The use of any public conveyance (such as airplanes, automobiles, boats, buses, or trains) by people with HIV infection does not pose a risk of HIV infection for the crew members or other travelers.

 HIV infection occurs worldwide.
-As of the end of 2010, an estimated 34 million people were living with HIV infection.
-Although sub-Saharan Africa remains the most affected part of the world (24.8 million cases or 68% of all people living with HIV infection), notable increases in HIV infection have occurred in Eastern Europe and Central Asia, where the number of people living with HIV infection from 2001 to 2010 rose 250% (Map 3-07).
+As of the end of 2012, an estimated 35 million people were living with HIV infection.
+Although sub-Saharan Africa has experienced a substantial decline in the number of new infections annually, from 2,600,000 in 2001 to 1,600,000 in 2012, and a decline in prevalence during the same period, from an estimated 5.8 to 4.7 infections per 100,000 people, it remains the most affected part of the world (25 million cases or 71% of all people living with HIV infection).
+Notable increases in HIV infection have occurred in Eastern Europe and Central Asia, where the number of people living with HIV infection from 2001 to 2012 rose from an estimated 860,000 to 1,300,000.
 Most new infections come from low- and middle-income countries.
 Many countries lack comprehensive surveillance systems and, despite improvements, the true number of cases may be higher than officially reported, particularly in developing countries.

 The risk of HIV infection for international travelers is generally low, although the risk is determined less by geographic destination and more by behaviors such as drug use and unprotected sex.
 Travelers who might undergo medical procedures, whether scheduled or in an emergency, should be aware that in developing countries the blood supply (and organs and tissues used for transplantation) might not be adequately screened, increasing the risk of HIV transmission.

 Prompt medical care and effective treatment with antiretrovirals can inhibit HIV from damaging the immune system and delay progression of disease.
+Effective treatment also substantially reduces the risk of HIV transmission to others.
 US guidelines recommend all people with HIV infection be treated for their own health and to prevent transmission to others.
 Detailed information on specific treatments is available from the Department of Health and Human Services AIDSinfo (www.aidsinfo.nih.gov).
 Information on enrolling in clinical trials is also available at AIDSinfo.
 Travelers may contact AIDSinfo toll-free at 800-448-0440 (English or Spanish) or 888-480-3739 (TTY).

-Have sexual contact (heterosexual or homosexual) with an infected person.
+Have sexual contact (heterosexual or homosexual) with an infected person or a person whose HIV infection status is unknown.

 Use or allow the use of contaminated, unsterilized syringes or needles for any injections or other procedures that pierce the skin, including acupuncture, use of illicit drugs, steroid or vitamin injections, medical or dental procedures, ear or body piercing, or tattooing.